As of July 2021, Covid-19 restrictions will be being eased across the UK. These relaxations are specific to each nation:

 The UK Government previously produced guidance on Working safely during Coronavirus (COVID-19) in Construction and other outdoor work.
 The guidance specifically encourages employers to consider any advice that has been produced specifically for your sector, forexample by trade associations or trades unions.
 To this end, CIfA has endorsed Prospect's guidelines on UK site working.
 We are also working with Registered Organisations to share good practice examples with the intention of helping to define common standards across the industry.

-- CIfA recommends that ROs should ensure that their own risk assessments and local site operating procedures take account of Prospect's COVID-19 site working advice (updated 4 May)
+- CIfA recommends that ROs should ensure that their own risk assessments and local site operating procedures take account of Prospect's COVID-19 site working advice (Updated July 2021)

 Archaeological contractors may also find this Coronavirus site safety checklist from FASET useful.
 The checklist is designed for you to ask clients to complete to ensure that appropriate precautions have been taken to ensure safety on site.
 We recommend that CIfA members and ROs make use of this.

-CIfA will continue to work with FAME and Prospect to identify how we can best support the sector at this very difficult time.
+CIfA will continue to work with FAME and Prospect to identify how we can best support the sector at this time.
 If you are a member or a Registered Organisation and have concerns about the safety of work environments you are exposed to, please let us know.
 All accredited members and Registered Organisations have a duty of care to employees, colleagues and volunteers under Principle 5 of the Code of conduct.
 Any member who find themselves in an ethical dilemma where they are confronted by competing loyalties, responsibilities or duties should act in accordance with the Principles of the Code.